DiogoAndreBotas/onfido-vending-machine/README.md

 ### Manual Testing

+- A test coverage report was generated using [Kover](https://github.com/Kotlin/kotlinx-kover).
+It's available [here](/resources/kover_report.html).
-A Postman collection is available [here](Vending%20Machine.postman_collection.json).
+- A Postman collection is available [here](/resources/postman_collection.json).
 You can import it and test the API manually.

-## Bonuses

-TBD

-### Architecture Diagram
+## Architecture Diagram

 ![Architecture Diagram](/resources/architecture_diagram.drawio.png)